funnypapaya/uxagustina-portfolio/case-studies/globespinning.md

 I designed around 80 screens, which were changed many times along the way.
 During very thorough client meetings, we discussed the different use cases of the app and cleansed it of all miscellaneous features to leave only the core features necessary for the MVP.
 Some screens were set aside, others were combined, and some were added.

-At the end of this process I delivered the wireframes (low resolution mockups) for all the key pages of the app and created a clickable prototype that was revised by the client and adjusted accordingly.
+At the end of this process I delivered the wireframes (low fidelity mockups) for all the key pages of the app and created a clickable prototype that was revised by the client and adjusted accordingly.

 <figure>
   <img src="/images/case-studies/globespinning/ixd-1.jpg" class="content-images" style="border: none;"/>